 Personal versus commercial lines

-At the same time customer demand means that we need to be serving out customers faster and with minimum friction.
-The increasing pace and the fact that much SME business is traded online, means that the fraudsters job is made that much easier, they don’t have to see an intermediary to work their way through the system.
-We clearly need to do a better job at Knowing Your Customer, but how can we achieve that when the industry standard data capture does not lend itself to achieving this purpose?
+At the same time customer demand means that we need to be serving our customers faster and with minimum friction.
+The increasing pace and the fact that much SME business is traded online, means that the fraudster’s job is made that much easier.
+They don’t have to see an intermediary to work their way through the system.
+We clearly need to do a better job at Compliance and Knowing Your Customer, but how can we achieve that when the industry standard data capture does not lend itself to achieving this purpose?
 An alternative to this is to use a provider who has access to additional information to help you understand your customers better.
-The positive side of this story is that by seeking this additional information to fulfil our regulatory obligations can help us in our fight against fraud too.
+The positive side of this story is that seeking this additional information to fulfill our regulatory obligations can help us in our fight against fraud too.

 Experience in the rest of Europe would suggest that enforcement action on insurers is not far away.
 The Dutch National Bank in the Netherlands carried out enforcement action on general insurers and as such identifying the Ultimate Beneficial Owner of the enterprise forms a core part of the commercial underwriting process for Dutch insurers.
 Having ready access to this data then makes the fight against fraud much easier.

 Having established the ownership structure, connections and networks can be identified, making the fraudsters job that much harder and helping the insurer keep up with the fraudsters.
 The challenge is how to do this with the limited data received.
 Utilizing third party companies to obtain the UBO (Ultimate Beneficial Owner) data and check this at the key points required is a first positive step.